Jhalak30/Rest_google_map_application/README.md

 ==> To run the project locally
 1. clone the repositoy
 2. npm install on both the folders i.e client and server
-3. add .env file in server and add
+3. add .env file in server and add PORT, MONGODB_USERNAME, MONGODB_PASSWORD, MONGODB_DATABSE name.
+4. Google Maps API Key: Create a new API key from the Google developer console, making sure that Maps JavaScript API has been enabled.
+Copy that key into your .env.local file creating an ENV var with the name REACT_APP_GOOGLE_KEY.
+5. run npm start on both client as well as server.